SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Note: The typing is performed with the generic type data.
 ASSIGN ('DOBJ') TO FIELD-SYMBOL(<fs_inline>).

 "The statements set the sy-subrc value.
-No exception occurs in "case of an unsuccessful assignment.
 ASSIGN ('DOES_NOT_EXIST') TO <fs>.
 IF sy-subrc <> 0.
   ...